 By the end of the module the student should be able to:

-Understand the importance of inequality in modern societies.
+Understand the importance of social differences in modern societies.

-Understand processes of class, gender and ethnicity and the relation among them.
+Demonstrate knowledge of the social processes associated with class, gender and ethnicity and the relation among them

 Term One: 2000 summative essay (30%)